The Life and Martyrdom of Saint Qays al-Ghassani (‘Abd al-Masih)

 18. Dīn (or Deen) is an Arabic word which, in Islamic terminology, refers to a compulsion to adhere with Islamic Law, and can be translated to “judgement,” but has other connotations in other contexts.

 19. Now Urfa in Turkey, Edessa was a major center of Syriac-language Mesopotamian Christianity.
-While at the time of this story Edessa was best known for its Jacobite (anti-Chalcedonian) community, there was also a Melkite (Chalcedonian) community there.
+While at the time of this story, Edessa was best known for its Jacobite (anti-Chalcedonian) community, there was also a Melkite (Chalcedonian) community there.

-21. That is, Muslim pilgrims returning from Mecca.
+21. Muslim pilgrims returning from Mecca.

 --